Utah man suspected of threatening President Joe Biden shot and killed as FBI served warrant

 Special agents were trying to serve a warrant on the home of Craig Deleeuw Robertson in Provo, south of Salt Lake City, when the shooting happened at 6:15 a.m., the FBI said in a statement.

-Biden is scheduled to fly to Utah late Wednesday.
-The shooting is under review by the FBI.
+In another post, Robertson refers to himself as a “MAGA Trumper,” a reference to former President Donald Trump’s “Make America Great Again” slogan.

+The posts indicated he did appear to own a long-range sniper rifle and numerous other weapons, as well as camouflage gear known as a “ghillie suit,” investigators said in court records.
+Robertson was charged under seal Tuesday with three felony counts, including making threats against the president, court documents show.

-Court documents allege Robertson referenced a “presidential assassination” and also allege threats against Manhattan District Attorney Alvin Bragg, Attorney General Merrick Garland and New York AG Letitia James.
+Robertson also referenced a “presidential assassination” and made other threats against Manhattan District Attorney Alvin Bragg, U.S. Attorney General Merrick Garland and New York Attorney General Letitia James, court documents state.

 “The time is right for a presidential assassination or two.
 First Joe then Kamala!!!” authorities say Robertson wrote in a September 2022 Facebook post included in the filings.
 No attorney was immediately listed for Robertson in court documents.